-Performance: Obtained a listing of employees/contractors involved in processing and approving payments to vendors.
-Observed at least two employees/contractors are involved.

-iii.
-The employees responsible for processing payments are prohibited from adding/ modifying vendor files unless another employee is responsible for periodically reviewing changes to vendor files.
+- ii.
+At least 2 employees are involved in processing and approving payments to vendors; Performance: Prior year testing resulted in no exceptions related to non-payroll disbursements.
+Therefore, testing not required in the current year. - iii.
+The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files;